You are here

 - Carcinoma-in-situ of the bladder

-- Malignant neoplasm of the ureteric orifice of the bladder
+- Malignant neoplasm of the ureteric orifice or urethral orifice of the bladder

 - Squamous cell carcinoma of the bladder